encode/django-rest-framework/docs/api-guide/schemas.md

 #### `urlconf`

+String representing import path to the URL conf that you want to generate an API schema for.
+This defaults to the value of Django's ROOT_URLCONF setting.

-May be used to pass a nondefault url configuration useful for `Django multihost snippet` https://code.djangoproject.com/wiki/MultiHostMiddleware
+Useful for `Django multihost snippet` https://code.djangoproject.com/wiki/MultiHostMiddleware

     schema_view = get_schema_view(